 How to Avoid Holiday Stress

-The seven tips below will help you get through the holiday season without negating all the financial progress you’ve made in 2009.
+The seven tips below will help you get through the holiday season without negating all the financial progress you’ve made so far this year.
 Ultimately though, they all come down to the same thing – treat your holiday purchasing and spending just the way you treat the rest of your financial life.

-- Consider group buying: If you give gifts to families (like your sister, husband, and their two kids), consider giving one family gift or one parent gift and one child gift instead of four individual gifts.
+- Consider group buying: If you give gifts to families (like your sister, her husband, and their two kids), consider giving one family gift or one gift for the parents as a couple and one child gift instead of four individual gifts.
 This can cut down on shopping and wrapping time and overall money spent.
 A favorite gift of mine is a couple of age-appropriate board games and box of popcorn or candy.
 For parents, you can give a bottle of wine and the promise of free baby-sitting.
 You can extend this idea to people in the same age group or with the same interests.
-Consolidate trips and save time by buying multiples of the same item at the same time, and distribute appropriately.
+Consolidate trips and save time by buying multiples of the same items at the same time, and distribute appropriately.
 If this tip makes you reconsider the list above – revise as necessary.
 Life is about finding efficiencies to keep us going – this tip extends that idea to gift-giving.

 - Look for coupons and deals: Now that you have your list, start scanning newspapers and websites for ways to bring down your cost.
 That will give you some extra money in case you go over on some items, have unplanned expenses come up, or fall victim to some of those convenience costs I talked about earlier.
 You do it for grocery shopping – why should holiday shopping be any different?

-- Set a budget and stick to it: Do not spend more than you can afford – and if you’re putting it on credit, you can’t afford it.
+- Set a budget and stick to it: Do not spend more than you can afford – and if you’re putting it on credit (without planning to pay it off this month), you can’t afford it.
 Add up the items on your list and decide how much money you can set aside for holiday spending, then set a holiday budget.
 If the money you have available is less than what you need, rethink your list.
 This is just like the rest of your life – spend less or earn more!